andreyk72/euc_monitor/README.md

 # User Manual

-* Single click on left or right button - change screens
+* Single click on the left or right button - change screens
-* Double click on left buton - change the wheel light mode between
+* Double click on the left buton - change the wheel light mode between
-  - Lights Off Leds Off
+  - Lights Off - Leds Off
-  - Lights On (Auto) Leds Off
+  - Lights On (Auto) - Leds Off
-  - Lights On (Auto) Leds On
+  - Lights On (Auto) - Leds On
-* Double click on Right button - change the display backlight
+* Double click on the right button - change the display backlight
-* Long press right button - activate deepsleep mode
+* Long press on the right button - activate deepsleep mode
 * Exit from deepsleep - Reset button.

 # Installation

 First you need to compile and install Micropython with s3lcd display driver on your board.
 Please see the instructions on its github page [s3lcd driver](https://github.com/russhughes/s3lcd).

-For thsi project esp-idf version 5.2 and micropython version 1.23 were used.
+For this project esp-idf version 5.2 and micropython version 1.23 were used.

 It is important to build micropython with SPIRAM (aka PSRAM) support.
 There's 8mb of PSRAM installed on the board and must be visible by micropython.
 The internal ESP32 RAM memory is not enough for running the app.
 To check if the SPIRAM is available the function in heap_mon.py can be used.